 These are among the issues considered when determining whether to incorporate proposed changes, where to place suggested changes (e.g., in the background section or in an argument), and the type of language to use.
 It is helpful to have the context for proposed changes—the concern with existing language or the reason for proposing additional language, for example—so that the rationale for the change can be considered when evaluating the language.
 A member of the staff will call or meet with an individual if there is any question about what is being suggested to clarify issues and to see if there is any way to accommodate the suggestion.

 Questions or concerns about the process.
 Each writing team is supervised by a team leader, whose name is posted on the website for the ballot information booklet.
 Please contact the team leader with any questions or concerns about the process for a particular analysis.
-Todd Herreid supervises the writing of fiscal impact statements and can be contacted with concerns regarding that process.
-Anyone who believes that his or her concerns are not being addressed is welcome to call the director, Mike Mauer.
-All members of the staff can be reached at 303-866-3521.
+Natalie Mullis, Director, can be contacted with concerns regarding that process or by anyone who believes that his or her concerns are not being addressed.
+All staff members can be reached at 303-866-3521.

 Information available for public inspection.
-The drafts of ballot analyses that are publicly distributed and any written comments received are available for public inspection under the open public records law.
+The ballot analysis drafts that are publicly distributed and any written comments received are available for public inspection under the open public records law after each draft.
 All written comments received by Legislative Council Staff and open for public inspection under the public records law will include identifying information noting the individual(s) submitting any written comments.
-Open records requests must be made to the custodian of records in writing either by mail, fax, or hand delivery.
-Requests may not be made by e-mail.
+Open records requests must be made to the custodian of records in writing either by mail, email, fax, or hand delivery.
 The request must include the applicant's name, street address, if any, and telephone number.
-The records will be made available for inspection in the Legislative Council Staff offices.
+The records will be made available electronically or for inspection in the Legislative Council Staff offices.
 Open records requests are not accepted from a group or website.
-The custodian of records for Legislative Council Staff is Mike Mauer, the staff director.
+The custodian of records for Legislative Council Staff is the staff director, available at LCS.Director@state.co.us.
 Information received to write fiscal impact statements is also available for public inspection once the fiscal impact statement is completed.

 State law requires the Director of Research of the Legislative Council to conduct a public meeting before the draft of the ballot information booklet is finalized.
 The purpose of this meeting is to provide the director and other members of the legislative staff the opportunity to ask questions that arise in response to the written comments received.
 Because staff members contact individuals directly throughout the process with their questions, this meeting is essentially a formality.
 To date, the staff has not asked any questions at this meeting, and this meeting is not an opportunity for the public to comment on the draft of the booklet.